 The CPI does not only add them, it averages them.
 An average of two numbers is (A + B) / 2.
-So, of course there will never be agreement on which goods are included, or the proper weighting.
+So, of course, there will never be an agreement on which goods are included, or the proper weighting.
 And therefore, on what the right number for inflation is.

 But one thing should be clear.
 You could not obscure a massive drop in the value of a dollar, just by switching one consumer good for another in the CPI basket of goods.

 We have often written about the fact that prices move with interest rates.
 The relationship is not merely a correlation.
 It’s causal (Keith will be presenting his radical theory of interest and prices at the Mises Institute Austrian Economics Research Conference this week, in Auburn, AL).